GrottoPress/smart-featured-image/README.txt

 = How do I contribute to development? =

-The plugin's source code is on [Gitlab](https://gitlab.com/GrottoPress/smart-featured-image)
+The plugin's source code is on [Github](https://github.com/GrottoPress/smart-featured-image)

 == Screenshots ==

 1. The Default Featured Image section on the Media Settings screen.

 == Changelog ==

+= 0.3.0 =
+- Release date: 2020-03-11
+- Rewrite plugin using the [WordPress SUV](https://github.com/GrottoPress/wordpress-suv) architecture
+- Change license to MIT
+- Update minimum required PHP version to 7.0

 = 0.2.4 =
 - Release date: 2017-08-29